MelbDjango/lesson-one/README.md

 - [ ] [Fork this repository][gh-fork]
 - [ ] Clone the repo to your own machine
+- [ ] Create a virtualenv for our MelbDjango School project
 - [ ] Install our requirements and use `python manage.py runserver` to test the application
-- [ ] Update the view we created in class to accept a GET parameter are return it to the user
+- [ ] Update the view we created in class to accept a `name` GET parameter and say hello to that person.
+      You'll need to access the [request.GET][dj-request-response] object.
-- [ ] A step further - Add an `<input>` and let the user submit the string to be displayed
+- [ ] A step further - Add a `<form>` and `<input>` to let the user submit the name to be displayed

+You'll need to be familiar with HTML and forms to do the last step above – check out the [MDN Introduction to HTML][mdn-html] to understand the basics.

 When you've completed some or all of the homework please make a [Pull Request][gh-pr] against this repository.
 If you submit your work before Wednesday evening we'll give you feedback before the next class.